 The student handbook provides information about student activities and organizations, student services, the grievance procedure, and college regulations.
 It also contains the Student Code of Conduct.
-The student handbook is available online at www.alvincollege.edu, the Student Activities office and in the Dean of Students office.
+The student handbook is available online at www.alvincollege.edu, and from the Student Activities and Dean of Students offices.